"Everybody is identical in their secret unspoken belief that way deep down they are different from everyone else."

 Research from Chris Zook and James Allen of Bain, (authors of The Founder's Mentality) has shown that 94% of business challenges are internal.
 When founders and CEOs are asked what their biggest challenge is, they typically fall among this set:

 Notice, almost all of them are completely under a company's control.
 However, taken as individual items, this list is pretty daunting.
 Where do you even begin?

-Fortunately, there’s actually a relatively simple place to begin to help you alleviate many of these major organizational problems at once: begin with a focus on improving your managers.
+Fortunately, there's actually a relatively simple place to begin to help you solve many of these major organizational problems at once: begin with a focus on improving your managers.

 How Bad Management Causes Most of Your Organizational Problems

 You can run down the list of all the organizational problems on the mind of senior leaders and see that the fingerprints of managers are all over them.